kalekdev/uni/semester-1/lineare-algebra/notes.typ

 $
   &= sum_(e in BB) bold(<e\, x>) / 1 bold(e) = norm(bold(x)) cos(theta) arrow(bold(e))\
 $
-This can also be used to project a vector into a subspace.
+This can also be used to project a vector into a subspace through a smaller dimensional identity matrix looking ahh:

+TODO: Lecture 14 & 15 Gilbert Strang, unsure what script means here

 == Gram-Schmidt
 _Orthonormal_ - Normalised orthogonal vectors; ie. a set of vectors that are orthogonal between one another and have length (norm) 1.